vv9k/pkger/README.md

     "curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh"
 ]

-# This settings apply to build and install as well
+# This settings can be applied to build and install as well
 working_dir = "/tmp" # optionally overwrite default working directory on each step shell = "/bin/bash" # optionally change default `/bin/sh`
 ```